 Parry’s Penstemon: Harbinger of Spring

 Parry’s penstemon is a tall, pink knockout of a wildflower that reliably blooms every spring.
-Here’s everything you need to know about growing and caring for this desert native.
+Here’s everything you need to know about growing and caring for this gorgeous Sonoran Desert native.

 parry's penstemon

-Parry’s penstemon (Penstemon parryi) is a native desert wildflower that is a beloved harbinger of spring.
+Parry’s penstemon (Penstemon parryi) is a native desert wildflower that’s a beloved harbinger of spring.
 Its foliage is unremarkable — triangular blue-green leaves that grow low to the ground.
-But when this plant is in bloom, you can’t miss it.
+But when this plant is in bloom, it’s a traffic stopper.

-Plants send up 3 to 5-foot flower stalks that are covered with dozens of bright rose tubular flowers that provide a striking contrast to the abundance of yellow flowers that bloom in the desert spring.
+Plants send up 3 to 5-foot flower stalks that are covered with dozens of bright rose tubular flowers.
+They provide a striking contrast to the abundance of yellow flowers that bloom in the desert spring.

 Why I Like This Plant